6. Working with Project Files

 Layer properties, including symbolization and styles

-Projection for the map view
+Projection for each map view

-Last viewed extent
+Last viewed extent for each map

 Print layout elements with settings